Far-right politics in Germany: Germany (since 1990)

 In 1991, one year after German reunification, German neo-Nazis attacked accommodations for refugees and migrant workers in Hoyerswerda (Hoyerswerda riots), Schwedt, Eberswalde, Eisenhüttenstadt and Elsterwerda, and in 1992, xenophobic riots broke out in Rostock-Lichtenhagen.
 Neo-Nazis were involved in the murders of three Turkish girls in the 1992 Mölln arson attack in Schleswig-Holstein, in which nine other people were injured.

 German statistics show that in 1991, there were 849 hate crimes; in 1992 there were 1,485 concentrated in the eastern Bundesländer.
 After 1992, the numbers decreased, although they rose sharply in subsequent years.
 In four decades of the former East Germany, 17 people were murdered by far right groups.

 A 1993 arson attack by far-right skinheads on the house of a Turkish family in Solingen resulted in the deaths of two women and three girls, as well as in severe injuries for seven other people.
 In the aftermath, anti-racist protests precipitated massive neo-Nazi counter-demonstrations and violent clashes between neo-Nazis and anti-fascists.

-In 1995, the fiftieth anniversary of the Bombing of Dresden in World War II, a radical left group, the Anti-Germans (political current) started an annual rally praising the bombing on the grounds that so many of the city's civilians had supported Nazism.
+In 1995, the fiftieth anniversary of the Bombing of Dresden in World War II, a radical left group, the Anti-Germans, started an annual rally praising the bombing on the grounds that so many of the city's civilians had supported Nazism.
 Beginning in the late 1990s and early 2000s, Neo-Nazis started holding demonstrations on the same date.
 In 2009, the Junge Landsmannschaft Ostdeutschland youth group and the NPD organised a march but surrounded by policemen, the 6,000 neo-Nazis were not allowed to leave their meeting point.
 At the same time, some 15,000 people with white roses assembled in the streets holding hands to demonstrate against Nazism, and to create an alternative “memorial day” of war victims.

 In 2004, the National Democratic Party of Germany won 9.2% in the Saxony state election, 2004, and 1.6% of the nationwide vote in the German federal election, 2005.
 In the Mecklenburg-Vorpommern state election, 2006 the NPD received 7.3% of the vote and thus also state representation.
 In 2004, the NPD had 5,300 registered party members.
 Over the course of 2006, the NPD processed roughly 1,000 party applications which put the total membership at 7,000.
 The DVU has 8,500 members.

 In 2007, the Verfassungsschutz (Federal German intelligence) estimated the number of potentially right extremist individuals in Germany was 31,000 of which about 10,000 were classified as potentially violent (gewaltbereit).

 In 2008, unknown perpetrators smashed cars with Polish registrations and breaking windows in Löcknitz, a German town near the Polish city Szczecin, where about 200 Poles live.
 Supporters of the NPD party were suspected to be behind anti-Polish incidents, per Gazeta Wyborcza.